Provision with the CloudFormation Create Stack step

 In CloudFormation Parameters Overrides, click Specify Inline Parameters.

-For each parameter you want to override, enter a new values in Value.
+For each parameter you want to override, enter a new value in Value.

 Harness text secrets are supported.
-See Add and Reference Text Secrets.
+Go to Add text secrets to configure secrets.

-Enter the AWS Role ARN to use when creating the stack.
+Enter the AWS Role ARN to use when creating the stack in the Role ARN field.
 Use an existing AWS Identity and Access Management (IAM) service role that CloudFormation can assume.

 This is the same as the role you would use when creating a stack using the AWS console Permissions setting or CLI.